-Although Pseudomonas seldom infects healthy individuals it's a significant threat to those already suffering from a medical condition, particularly cystic fibrosis, AIDS and cancer.
-It's also very hard to eliminate.
-However, ProEconomy's copper and silver water treatment system is a proven method of Pseudomonas control for commercial sites, industrial buildings and cooling towers.
+Pseudomonas seldom infects healthy individuals.
+However, it's a significant threat to those already suffering from a medical condition, particularly cystic fibrosis, AIDS and cancer.
+It is also very hard to eliminate.
+Our copper and silver water treatment system is a proven method of Pseudomonas control for commercial sites, industrial buildings and cooling towers.

 Our Orca copper and silver ionisation system provides advanced Pseudomonas control for cooling towers and industrial and commercial sites across the UK and Europe.
 Unlike other water management systems, copper silver ionisation contains the following benefits:

 - Has a proven residual effect

 - Is scientifically proven to work